 - The close contact must be reported immediately to Moreau Catholic’s Covid Team

 - Individual will be sent home or advised to stay home

 - Individuals will be advised to follow quarantine instructions for a minimum of 14 days and to contact their health care provider and consider COVID-19 testing.

-- If a COVID-19 test is taken and does come back positive, the individual will immediately report this to Moreau Catholic’s Covid Team and be instructed to follow isolation instructions for a minimum of 10 days from the date of positive test or onset of symptoms
+- If a COVID-19 test is taken and does come back positive, individual will immediately report this to Moreau Catholic’s Covid Team and be instructed to follow isolation instructions for a minimum of 10 days from date of positive test or onset of symptoms

 If an employee or student exhibits symptoms the following protocols will be followed: